 An Australian politician has claimed “we need to get rid of” pupils with SEND from mainstream classrooms, because “the teacher spends so much time on them, they forget” about others pupils.
 But data from our new research suggests otherwise...

 The Special Educational Needs in Secondary Education (SENSE) Study

-The SENSE study is being funded by a grant from the Nuffield Foundation.
+The SENSE study was funded by a grant from the Nuffield Foundation.